National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Looking north down the broad, glacial carved valley of Thunder Creek

-Beyond the hiker camp, the trail continues its climb over another 1.5 miles (4.2 km) through steep meadows and snowfields to Park Creek Pass (6,100 ft/1860 m), a notch between Mt.
+Beyond the Thunder Basin hiker camp, the trail continues its climb over another 1.5 miles (4.2 km) through steep meadows and snowfields to Park Creek Pass (6,100 ft/1860 m), a notch between Mt.
 Logan to the northeast and Mt.
 Buckner to the southwest with views in both directions into the great valleys below.
-An ice axe is recommended for travel over the steep snow of this pass through mid-summer.
+An ice axe is often needed for travel over the steep snow of this pass through mid-summer.
 The subalpine meadows surrounding the pass have been eroded from past uses.
 There is no camping at the pass or in the surrounding fragile meadows to allow these plants to recover and survive.
 Camping in the designated sites below the pass helps keep the meadows healthy for all to enjoy.
-The total distance from Colonial Creek Campground, SR 20 to the pass is 19.6 miles (31.5 km).

 Wilderness logo of wolf howling at moon.